FLUX THEORY

 Application of flux curve to real clarifiers can be quite complex.
 Several simple recommendations are important:

-An example of limiting situation is shown in the figure.
+An example of limiting situations is shown in the following two figures.

 For easy comparison with previous figures, the maximum flux curve is identical.
 All parameters used are the same as before, except increased Xa from 3 g/l to 4 g/l and decreased R from 0,5 to 0,37.
 In consequence, Xr increased to 15.8 g/l.
 The limiting layer in the clarifier is the isoconcentration of about 12 g/l.
 For safe operation, the load will have to be reduced to 80-90% or the recycle ratio increased (the blue line will turn right around the state point).
 The clarifier design details and short-circuiting have to be considered as well.